Ishmeetblog/ishmeetblog.github.io/_posts/2018-12-12-Basics-of-Widgets.md

 ---
 layout: post
 title: Basics of Widgets!
+published: true
 ---

-To create an App Widget, you need the following:
+### To create an App Widget, you need the following:

 1. AppWidgetProviderInfo object
 1. Describes the metadata for an App Widget, such as the App Widget's layout, update frequency, and the AppWidgetProvider class.
 This should be defined in XML.